Frederica Williams: Biography

-Education and career

 Williams attended the London School of Accountancy, passed the examinations of the Institute of Chartered Secretaries and Administrators, United Kingdom, and was elected fellow of the institute.
-She obtained a graduate certificate in administration and management from the Harvard University Extension School and a Master in Business Administration with a concentration in finance from Anna Maria College in Paxton, Massachusetts.
-She also passed the exams of the Institute of Administrative Management (UK) with distinction and has participated in several executive education programs at the Harvard University Business School.
+She obtained a graduate certificate in administration and management from Harvard Extension School.
+And a Master in Business Administration with a concentration in finance from Anna Maria College in Paxton, Massachusetts.
+She also passed the exams of the Institute of Administrative Management (UK) with distinction and has participated in several executive education programs at the Harvard Business School.

-She moved from London, UK, to Boston in 1984 and worked at various hospitals until joining Whittier Street Health Center in February 2002 as its president and chief executive officer.
-In addition to fostering an environment of proactive health care and energizing a community, Williams has brought sound financial stewardship to Whittier to ensure that the services and resources offered by Whittier will be available for generations to come.
-Since Williams began at Whittier, the number of people served increased from 5,000 to 25,000 in 2012, and is now close to 30,000 in 2018.
+She moved from London to Boston in 1984 and worked at various hospitals until joining Whittier Street Health Center in February 2002 as its president and chief executive officer.
+Since Williams began at Whittier, the number of people served increased from 5,000 to 25,000 in 2012, and was close to 30,000 in 2018.

-Under Williams’ direction, Whittier has embarked upon a community outreach campaign, which has included hosting New England's largest men's health summit, making health care practitioners available at local houses of worship, and providing residents of public housing with on-site access to health screenings.
-Under her leadership, the health center also built its first permanent 78,900-square foot, Silver LEED-certified health facility in 2012, with the capacity to provide 220,000 visits annually, and, in 2015, it inaugurated its innovative Health and Wellness Institute to help address chronic diseases in inner-city Boston and to provide affordable access to a state of the art exercise facility and community garden for thousands of residents and patients in need.
+Under Williams' direction, Whittier has embarked upon a community outreach campaign, which has included hosting New England's largest men's health summit, making health care practitioners available at local houses of worship.
+Under her leadership, the health center built its first permanent 78,900-square foot, Silver LEED-certified health facility in 2012, with the capacity to provide 220,000 visits annually.
+In 2015, it inaugurated its Health and Wellness Institute to help address chronic diseases in inner-city Boston and to provide affordable access to an exercise facility and community garden.

-In June 2017, Ms. Williams’ vision to have a second clinic in North Dorchester was realized.
+In June 2017, the organization opened a second clinic in North Dorchester.
 This clinic is located in a senior housing building in a high need neighborhood.

-In 2018, Williams was recognized for her efforts to make the now nationally distinguished health center a reality, and honored by the WSHC Board of Directors who officially named the building “Frederica M. Williams Building” On this anniversary Williams is also being acknowledged for her other accomplishments at WSHC, which include opening a satellite clinic on Blue Hill Avenue in Roxbury, building a 6,600-square-foot fitness center at the Tremont location, the creation of a community garden, launching a mobile health van outreach initiative, a partnership with the Dana–Farber Cancer Institute, and a men's health clinic.
-On December 6, 2019, the Patriot Vanguard of Sierra Leone proudly recognized Ms. Williams’ life mission, business and social justice leadership.
+In 2018, Williams was honored by the WSHC Board of Directors who named the building "Frederica M. Williams Building".
+Other accomplishments include opening a satellite clinic on Blue Hill Avenue in Roxbury, building a 6,600-square-foot fitness center at the Tremont location, the creation of a community garden, launching a mobile health van outreach initiative, a partnership with the Dana–Farber Cancer Institute, and a men's health clinic.
+On December 6, 2019, the Patriot Vanguard of Sierra Leone recognized Williams for her life mission, business and social justice leadership.